linpengcheng/PurefunctionPipelineDataflow/README.md

 2021-04-30, It is described succinctly and completely that the method of AI application warehouse/workshop model written many years ago:
 "Explainable AI System use the law model and the Warehouse/Workshop Model"

+- The Warehouse/Workshop Model base on management principles is good at organizing and coordinating, complementing each other's strengths, and cooperating to complete tasks.
+- The law is good at resolving the differences and conflicts of different subjects.
 - Because
   - In modern legal society, statute law occupies an absolute dominant position.
     - Statute law is higher than case law